alexanderwe/microfeatures-example/README.md

 # Microfeature example project

-This is an example implementation of the Microfeature architecture showcasing an food ordering application.
+This is an example implementation of the Microfeature architecture showcasing an food ordering application using [tuist](https://tuist.io).

 Corresponding blog post: [Scale up your app with Microfeatures](https://alexanderweiss.dev/blog/2022-01-12-scale-up-your-app-with-microfeatures)